By Ken Lain, the mountain gardener

 Soil pH creeps up during the growing season.
 This is a problem that results from poor water quality and must be corrected to keep plants in the ideal 6.5 – 7.5 pH range.
 When your garden pH rises above this optimal range, production stops, fruit drops, the plants yellow, wilt, and finally drop their leaves.
 Granular “Soil Sulfur” turned into your garden soil to one shovel’s depth is the correction to wrong garden pH, and every mountain garden needs it.

 In summary, here is the formula of soil amendments and additives to use this spring: Begin with a 2-inch layer of 50% ‘Premium Mulch’ and 50% ‘Watters Barnyard Manure’.
 On top of this organic layer, sprinkle the recommended rates of gypsum, Fruit & Vegetable Food 6-4-4-7, and Soil Sulfur.
 Turn these to one shovel’s depth into your garden soil, and you are ready to plant.

 Freshly turned soil is light and airy, so tread carefully on your amended garden soil, so it retains this texture.
 Walk on predefined paths or use a wood plank to walk over the ground without compacting it unnecessarily.
 We should have at least two good winter storms before March first, but if not, deeply water your garden soil two times before planting.
 This will reduce damage if too much manure was added or if it congregated unevenly into the ground.

 Exact additive amounts were not given in this column because those depend on your garden plot’s size.
 So visit me at Watters Garden Center for precise quantities of each additive to purchase.
 Remember to bring your garden measurements.

-Until next issue, I’ll be helping locals prepare their garden soils here at Watters Garden Center.
+Until next week, I’ll be helping locals prepare their garden soils here at Watters Garden Center.